Optical rectenna: History

 The primary drawback of these carbon nanotube rectenna devices is a lack of air stability.
 The device structure originally reported by Cola used calcium as a semitransparent top electrode because the low work function of calcium (2.9 eV) relative to MWCNTs (~5 eV) creates the diode asymmetry needed for optical rectification.
 However, metallic calcium is highly unstable in air and oxidizes rapidly.
 Measurements had to be made within a glovebox under an inert environment to prevent device breakdown.
 This limited practical application of the devices.

 Cola and his team later solved the challenges with device instability by modifying the diode structure with multiple layers of oxide.
 In 2018 they reported the first air-stable optical rectenna along with efficiency improvements.

 The air-stability of this new generation of rectenna was achieved by tailoring the diode's quantum tunneling barrier.
 Instead of a single dielectric insulator, they showed that the use of multiple dissimilar oxide layers enhances diode performance by modifying diode tunneling barrier.
 By using oxides with different electron affinities, the electron tunneling can be engineered to produce an asymmetric diode response regardless of the work function of the two electrodes.
 By using layers of Al2O3 and HfO2, a double-insulator diode (metal-insulator-insulator-metal (MIIM)) was constructed that improved the diode's asymmetric response more than 10-fold without the need for low work function calcium, and the top metal was subsequently replaced with air-stable silver.

-Future efforts will be focussed on improving the device efficiency by investigating alternative materials, manipulating the MWCNTs and the insulating layers to encourage conduction at the interface, and reduce resistances within the structure.
+Future efforts will be focused on improving the device efficiency by investigating alternative materials, manipulating the MWCNTs and the insulating layers to encourage conduction at the interface, and reduce resistances within the structure.

+Another approach was presented in 2022 by Proietti Zaccaria Remo and collaborators at the Italian Institute of Technology, based on a top-down solution where the antenna and the rectifier were merged together in a single plasmonic-based solution.
+The proposed rectenna was tested at 1064 nm, both in single and matrix format, achieving an efficiency of 10−3 %.
+Furthermore, both experimental and theoretical analyses were conducted at 780 nm, with positive results suggesting that plasmonic-based rectennas could potentially serve as a viable approach for achieving a high-performing rectenna in the visible range.

+Although this solution represents a significant step forward, several challenges remain that prevent optical rectennas from reaching the 1% efficiency threshold required for practical applications.
+Key obstacles include achieving optical resonance regardless of the incident radiation conditions (e.g., angle of incidence) and improving the rectifier performance.